Amöneburg

 Amöneburg ([aˈmøːnəbʊʁk]) is a town in the Marburg-Biedenkopf district in Hesse, Germany.
 It lies on a mountain and is built around the castle of the same name, Burg Amöneburg.

 Geography

 Location

 Amöneburg lies on a basalt cone that can be seen from a great distance, below which flows the river Ohm, a tributary to the Lahn.
 From the Vogelsberg massif in the southeast, Amöneburg is split by the Amöneburg Basin, a hollow suspected of being a meteorite crater.
 In the southwest rise the Lahn Mountains.

-Neighbouring communities
+Neighbouring municipalities

-In the north, Amöneburg borders on the town of Kirchhain, in the east on the town of Stadtallendorf (both in Marburg-Biedenkopf), in the southeast on the town of Homberg (Vogelsbergkreis), and in the west on the community of Ebsdorfergrund (Marburg-Biedenkopf).
+In the north, Amöneburg borders on the town of Kirchhain, in the east on the town of Stadtallendorf (both in Marburg-Biedenkopf), in the southeast on the town of Homberg (Vogelsbergkreis), and in the west on the municipality of Ebsdorfergrund (Marburg-Biedenkopf).